VenNayak/RiskOfInsolvency/README.md

 # RiskOfInsolvency
-a blockchain app to manage risk of insolvency in freight management
+an angular app to manage risk of insolvency in freight management